 I am a plastic surgeon who specializes in reconstruction after cancer surgery.
 I have a strong interest in breast reconstruction and perform a wide range of techniques, including DIEP flaps and ‘direct to implant’ surgery.
+For an overview of breast reconstruction options and the factors involved in determining the ideal surgical approach, please watch my live webinar Making Informed Decisions about Breast Reconstruction.
 I am also involved in a number of advocacy, outreach, and education initiatives for breast cancer survivors.

 My main research interest lies in assessing health-related quality of life among oncology patients.
 With grant support from the American Society of Plastic Surgeons, I have developed a questionnaire, the BREAST-Q, which measures satisfaction and quality-of-life outcomes among breast reconstruction patients.
 This questionnaire examines body image and psychological, social, sexual, and physical function, as well as satisfaction with the process of care.

 The BREAST-Q has been translated into 14 languages and widely adopted by other cancer centers as well as the National Health Service in Great Britain, which is using it in a national audit of mastectomy and reconstruction outcomes.
 (You can learn more about the BREAST-Q at www.BREAST-Q.org.)